erfanzar/InstinctiveDiffuse/README.md

 StableGAN is a Text to image Model you can give the prompt that you want to see the image of it and you will get the image of that, and you also can specify which version you want to see your image in

-my goal is an AI free for everybody and open source and I provide this model usage at
+my goal is an AI free for everybody and open-source and I provide this model usage at

 - Web Application